Register today for Zero Trust World 2026!

 Simulating a Blue Screen of Death (BSOD) can be helpful for testing purposes.
 Here’s a step-by-step guide to simulate a BSOD on a Windows machine, followed by how to capture screenshots during the process.

-Method 1: Using the "NotMyFault" Tool
+Method 1: Using the "NotMyFault" tool

 1. Download notmyfault.exe: